stan-dev/design-docs/designs/0002-cmdstanpy_func_spec.md

 for CmdStanPy sampler function.

 - Easy to install,
-  + minimal Python library dependencies: numpy, pandas
+  + minimal Python library dependencies: numpy
   + Python code doesn't interface directly with c++, only calls compiled executables (using package `os`).

 - Modular - CmdStanPy produces a sample from the posterior but other modules will do the analysis.